huayuenh/secure-kube-toolchain/taas-setup.md

 ![](https://github.ibm.com/one-pipeline/docs/blob/master/assets/signing-setup/taas/createkey.png)

 ***Important!*** Make note of the provided key as it will only be displayed once.
 The key will be required for the Compliance-CI-Toolchain set up.
-It is recommended that this key be saved in a vault such as Key-Protect.
+It is recommended that this key be saved in a vault such as Hashicorp or Key-Protect, Hashicorp being the vault favoured by compliance-ci-template For Key-Protect only this key needs to be single base64 encoded before saving in in Key-Protect
+See the [Vault Section](https://github.com/huayuenh/secure-kube-toolchain/blob/readme/ciso-setup.md#vault) in the CISO-setup steps for creating a key in Key-Protect if required